starfederation/datastar/site/static/md/guide/getting_started.md

 This creates a new signal called `input`, and binds it to the element's value.
 If either is changed, the other automatically updates.

-An alternative syntax exists for `data-bind`, in which the value is used as the signal name.
+An alternative syntax, in which the value is used as the signal name, is also available.
 This can be useful depending on the templating language you are using.

 ```html
 <input data-bind="input" />